House fire debris removal cost

 Severity of the Fire

-• Small fires (contained to a single room) typically cause minor damage, resulting in debris removal costs between $1,000 and $5,000.
+Small fire incidents (contained to a single room) typically cause minor damage, resulting in debris removal costs that usually range from $1,000 to $5,000.
 Cleanup is generally quicker and less expensive due to the localized impact.

-• Severe fires (that impact large parts or the entirety of a home) often cause extensive damage, leading to removal costs that can reach $10,000 to $30,000 or more due to the increased labor and resources required.
+Severe fires (that impact large parts or the entirety of a home) often cause significant damage, leading to removal costs that can reach $10,000 to $30,000 or more due to the increased labor and resources required.

 Size and Layout of the Property

-Many restoration companies calculate costs based on the square foot of the affected area, so the total square footage directly impacts the final price.
+Many restoration companies calculate costs based on the square foot of the affected area, often using a 'per square foot' rate.
+On average, fire restoration services typically charge between $4 to $7 per square foot, so the total square footage directly impacts the final price.

 Hazardous Materials